ericdequ/GovCon/data/blog/understanding_the_federal_acquisition_regulation_far_key_sections_for_contractors.md

 ## Key Sections of FAR for Contractors

-Below, we'll delve into the essential sections of FAR that are most relevant for contractors:
+Below, well delve into the essential sections of FAR that are most relevant for contractors:

 ### **1. FAR Part 12 - Acquisition of Commercial Items**